MyPillow founder Mike Lindell is now one of Fox’s loudest right-wing critics. He’s still one of its biggest advertisers.

-Lindell is among the Trump supporters who have accused Fox News of hurting the president’s chances of winning a second term and who claim baselessly that he was the victim of widespread voter fraud.
+Lindell is among the Trump supporters who have accused Fox News of hurting the president’s chances of winning a second term and who claim baselessly that Trump was the victim of widespread voter fraud.

 “Fox News does it again!”
-Lindell complained on Twitter Tuesday, perturbed that Fox had cut away briefly from the president’s Monday night rally in Georgia.
-"We expect this from CNN and others...!
+Lindell complained Tuesday on Twitter, perturbed that Fox had cut away briefly from the president’s Monday night rally in Georgia.
+“We expect this from CNN and others...!
 Wonder why Fox keeps suppressing the evidence and election fraud!”

-Last month, sharing a grievance common with Trump supporters who have turned away from the network for more conservative competitors like Newsmax, Lindell criticized Fox’s decision to call the state of Arizona for former vice president Joe Biden late on Nov.
-3, the first night of the presidential election.
-“Shame on Fox News for calling Arizona with only 14% votes in!” he wrote Dec.
-17. And two months earlier, Lindell accused Fox News — and “almost all the networks” — of refusing to run advertisements for his book, which chronicles his journey “from crack addict to CEO."
+Last month, sharing a grievance common with Trump supporters who have turned away from the network for more conservative competitors like Newsmax, Lindell criticized Fox’s decision to call Arizona for former vice president Joe Biden late on Nov.
+3. “Shame on Fox News for calling Arizona with only 14% votes in!” he wrote Dec.
+17. (Arnon Mishkin, who heads Fox’s non-partisan Decision Desk, has said that “roughly 80-some percent of the vote was in” when the Arizona call was made.)

+Two months earlier, Lindell accused Fox News — and “almost all the networks” — of refusing to run advertisements for his book, which chronicles his journey “from crack addict to CEO.”

 Newsmax hopes conservative anger at Fox News and a few Trump tweets can boost the much smaller network